foonathan/lex/doc/tut_tokenizer.md

 ```

 > Note that we've deliberately avoided ambiguity by specifying that no `.` must follow an integer literal.
-> Otherwise, whether or not `123.4` is a float literal or an integer literal, then a `.`, then another integer literal, would depend on the order in the token specification.
+> Otherwise, whether or not `123.4` is a float literal or an integer literal, then a `.`, then another integer literal, would be unspecified.
 > By saying that an integer literal only matches if the next token isn't `.`, this is avoided.

 However, writing it that way is less efficient as it could be.